US hammers Huawei with 23 indictments for stolen trade secrets, fraud

 Both the US and China are jockeying for leadership position in the next-generation of cellular technology, which promises higher speeds and the ability to handle more connected devices.
 US officials have offered warnings about Huawei and its ties to China.

-"There is ample evidence to suggest that no major Chinese company is independent of the Chinese government and Communist Party – and Huawei, which China's government and military tout as a 'national champion,' is no exception," said Mark Warner, the Democratic Senator from Virginia who's vice chairman of the Senate Select Committee on Intelligence.
+"There is ample evidence to suggest that no major Chinese company is independent of the Chinese government and Communist Party -- and Huawei, which China's government and military tout as a 'national champion,' is no exception," said Sen. Mark Warner, a Virginia Democrat who's vice chairman of the Senate Select Committee on Intelligence.

 Huawei didn't immediately respond to a request for comment.
 T-Mobile declined to comment.